EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 Even though expired codes are deleted asynchronously, deleting **millions of codes at once** can still cause performance issues such as long transactions or database locks.

-To avoid this, `Django Auth Recovery Codes` supports **batch deletion** via the configurable setting:
+To avoid this, `django-2fa-recovery-codes` supports **batch deletion** via the configurable setting:

 ```python
 # settings.py